harryberlin/AVR-IBus.public/README.md

 - [x] V2 RaspPi - Shield for Raspberry Pi

 ## Next Steps / ToDo
-- Extension for Bluetooth A2DP Audio Streaming
+- Extension for Bluetooth A2DP Audio Streaming (only for Basic)
 - finish Android App for Configuration
 - Request RLS for Welcome/Leaving
 - may modify RCam-Control for other Solutions (e.g. Coolant Thermostat)
 - Code crossplatform Configuraton Tool
+- Feature Requests:
+	- unfold Mirrors by double press Open on Remote
+	- unfold Mirrors by Door opening
+	- unfold Mirrors by Ingintion Position 2
+	- fold Mirrors by double press Close on Remote
+	- fold Mirrors by hold Close on Remote

 ## Userinterface in the Car